nishutiwari7/pesto/README.md

 ## Code:
 Go to automated_response_generator.ipynb file

+## Output of code:
+Updated dataset saved to //content/Customer-Support-with-Generated-Responses.csv Updated Dataset Head:
+                                    query  \
+0           My order hasn't arrived yet.
+1          I received a damaged product.
+2              I need to return an item.
+3  I want to change my shipping address.
+4       I have a question about my bill.

+                                            response generated_response
+0  We apologize for the inconvenience.
+Can you pl...
+1  We apologize for the inconvenience.
+Can you pl...
+2  Certainly.
+Please provide your order number an...
+3  No problem.
+Can you please provide your order ...
+4  We'd be happy to help.
+Can you please provide ...

 # Results:
 After training the model, you can use the generate_response function to generate responses for any customer query.
 The display_responses function demonstrates how to use the trained model to generate responses for a sample of queries from the dataset.